auremoser/mozsci/log/worklog.md

 * get fellowship sprint feedback into etherpads
 * deal with [patch issue](https://github.com/mozillascience/studyGroup/pull/48#issuecomment-184941764)

+PACKS
+    get postcard made
+    get envelopes
+    1/2 pack of fox stickers
+    1/2 pack of logo stickers
+    postcard with bitly resource link / welcome message / prompt to tweet (like what Madeleine did with her swag) buttons made from Abby's templates
+    tattlys (I invested in some science tattlys that we can confetti into the packs)

 * issues to [open snp stuff](https://github.com/openSNP/snpr)
 * swag kit mails!